pythoneda-artifact-event/changes/README.md

 Should you use another PythonEDA modules, you might want to pin those also used by this project.
 The same applies to [https://nixos/nixpkgs](nixpkgs "nixpkgs") and [https://github.com/numtide/flake-utils](flake-utils "flake-utils").

-The Nix flake is under the [https://github.com/pythoneda-shared-artifact/events-artifact/tree/main/events](events "events") folder of <https://github.com/pythoneda-shared-artifact/events-artifact>.
+The Nix flake is managed by the [https://github.com/pythoneda-shared-artifact-def/events](events "events") definition repository.